-The Kennard-Robertson relation \eqref{eq:KR UR} became widely recognized as an expression of the uncertainty relation, but it does not address the measurement error or the disturbance caused by a measurement, as Heisenberg considered in his thought experiments. $\sigma(A)$ and $\sigma(B)$ in \eqref{eq:KR UR} represent the standard deviations of the separate measurements of physical quantities A and B, respectively, without error.
-Therefore, \eqref{eq:KR UR} is a statement about the properties of quantum states, not about the properties of measurements.
+The Kennard--Robertson relation \eqref{eq:KR UR} became widely recognized as the mathematical expression of the uncertainty relation.
+However, it does not address the measurement error or the disturbance caused by a measurement, which were central to Heisenberg's original thought experiments.
+The quantities $\sigma(A)$ and $\sigma(B)$ in \eqref{eq:KR UR} represent the standard deviations of separate, error-free measurements of physical quantities $A$ and $B$.
+Therefore, \eqref{eq:KR UR} is a statement about the properties of quantum states rather than about the properties of measurements.

-The mathematical formulation of uncertainty relations for measurement errors became possible through the development of quantum measurement theory, with the pioneering work being the Arthurs-Kelly-Goodman relation\cite{ArthursKelly,Arthurs-Goodman1988}.
+The mathematical formulation of uncertainty relations for measurement errors became possible through the development of quantum measurement theory, with a pioneering contribution being the Arthurs--Kelly--Goodman relation \cite{ArthursKelly, Arthurs-Goodman1988}.
 However, their relation was restricted to unbiased measurements.
-On the other hand, Ozawa derived the relationship between the measurement error and the disturbance to physical quantities in arbitrary measurements that may not satisfy the constraint of unbiasedness\cite{Ozawa2003}, and the relationship between the errors in simultaneous measurements of two observables\cite{ozawa2004uncertainty}.
-However, while his definitions of measurement error and disturbance by measurements can be applied to any measurement, there was a disadvantage that the physical interpretation of these definitions was difficult, and they were not uncritically accepted.
+Ozawa approached this problem differently, deriving the relationship between measurement error and disturbance to physical quantities in arbitrary measurements that may not satisfy the constraint of unbiasedness \cite{Ozawa2003}, as well as the relationship between errors in simultaneous measurements of two observables \cite{ozawa2004uncertainty}.
+Despite the generality of Ozawa's definitions of measurement error and disturbance, they suffered from a disadvantage: their physical interpretation was difficult, and consequently, they were not universally accepted.